Colin Kaepernick Refuses To Stand For National Anthem In NFL Preseason

 Athletes have been using their celebrities in various ways to protest police brutality and social issues impacting people of color.
 WNBA teams wore black shirts to make a statement, and LeBron James, Carmelo Anthony, Dwyane Wade and Chris Paul spoke up at the ESPY Awards and have used their social media platforms to speak up.
 Anthony seems to be emerging as a possible leader in the field; he recently hosted a meeting in Los Angeles to discuss police shootings.
 Even Michael Jordan, who has a reputation for being notoriously silent regarding social justice issues, released a statement and donated money to the NAACP Defense Fund and an organization focused on community policing.

 But historically, refusing to stand for the national anthem is especially controversial for athletes.
 Former NBA player Mahmoud Abdul-Rauf comes to mind.
 When refused to stand for the anthem in 1996, the NBA suspended him for a game.
 He later compromised to stand for the anthem and to silently pray to himself, but he has said in interviews that the controversy hurt his ability to get signed to other teams.

-Kaepernick has had a rough past few seasons, but with his Super Bowl run in 2012 and subsequent media blitz, he is the most popular athlete to protest the national anthem since Abdul-Rauf.
-We’ll see if this national anthem controversy has an impact on his career moving forward.
+Kaepernick has had a rough past few seasons, but with his Super Bowl run in 2012 and a subsequent media blitz, he is the most popular athlete to protest the national anthem since Abdul-Rauf.
+We'll see if this national anthem controversy has an impact on his career moving forward.